Types of Reading SkillsMon, 12 Jul by Kunal

 Sentence construction and cohesion may seem like a writing skill, but it’s an essential reading skill.
 Connecting ideas between and within the sentences are called cohesion, and these skills are essential for reading comprehension.

 Understand the meaning of the text – both in storybooks and information books.
 In fiction books, children imagine the characters and share an emotional and adventurous journey with them.
 In non-fiction books, children gain new information, which deepens their understanding of new topics and concepts.
-This is a complex skill that requires time and practice to develop fully.
+Reading comprehension is a complex skill that requires time and practice to develop fully.

 Reasoning & Background Knowledge